Water Engineering MSc

 - Organise technical information into a concise, coherent document.

-- Plan, manage, evaluate and orally-present personal projects.
+- Plan, manage, evaluate and orally-presented personal projects.

 - Work as part of, and lead, a team.

 Each taught module will count for 15 credits, approximating to 150 learning hours.
-The Master’s programme can be taken full time, over 12 months, or part-time over 36 months.
-The first eight months of the full time course will include eight taught modules.
+The Master's programme can be taken full time, over 12 months.
+The first eight months of the full time course will eight taught modules.
 For the final four months, students will complete a dissertation counting for 60 credits.
+Modules cover:

 - Water Infrastructure Engineering